 Who do I contact at the Museum to book a school tour?

 Please contact Susan Yost Filgate, Education Director, preferably by email to firstname.lastname@example.org

 All teachers planning to visit an art museum can share this great video on art museum etiquette with students.
 It was produced by KQED in collaboration with BAVC's youth production project, The Factory, and the de Young Museum's teen Museum Ambassador Program in San Francisco.
 Click here to watch.

 CLICK HERE FOR INFORMATION FOR CHAPERONES: Tips to help the students get the most possible benefit from their trip.

 For descriptions of current Museum exhibitions, click here.

 For information, lesson plans, and more on our special third-grade program that is part of the Fresno County Any Given Child Initiative, please click here.
-While this is a program geared specifically for Fresno Unified School District and now Sanger Unified School District, other third grade teachers have the option to request this special tour and utilize the arts integrated unit and lesson plans.
-These tours can be booked for a visit by up to 90 3rd grade students at one time.
+While this is a program geared specifically for Fresno Unified School District and Sanger Unified School District, other third-grade teachers have the option to request this special tour and utilize the arts-integrated unit and lesson plans.
+These tours can be booked for a visit by up to 45 third-grade students at one time.

 Note that virtual tours can be requested for elementary school students via Zoom beginning in October 2021.
 They are hosted by our art instructors.
 One-hour sessions are $150 and pre-visit and follow-up art lesson plan videos can be provided so that teachers may implement the lessons (no materials included.)
 Up to 20 students per virtual visit.